 Benefits of implementing tags in email campaigns

 What's good about tags?
 Lots.
-Here are three marketing strategies that you can use to implement or enhance your tagging system.
+Here are three marketing strategies to implement or enhance your tagging system.

 Organizing contact with tags